kjolley/BIGSdb/Upgrading_README.txt

 site, although they will still be found if all placed directly in the root directory.
 There have been changes to bigsdb.css so make sure this is updated.

-The fonts directory should be copied to the root directory of the web site.
+The new fonts directory should be copied to the root directory of the web site.

 There are changes to the isolate and sequence definition database structures.
 Please run the isolatedb_v1.11.sql and seqdefdb_v1.11.sql scripts, found in